 Padel players and tennis players alike place tremendous pressure on their feet, ankles, and legs during gameplay, so it’s easy to understand why the right shoes are so beneficial!

 Padel is a fast-paced sport with quick turns, rapid lateral movements, and swift rotations!
 For this reason, choosing padel shoes that are lighter is a great idea!
-They usually have stiffer soles for added support and grip with a softer upper shoe for increased agility and flexibility on the padel court.
+Their soles are designed for good grip, which is essential for the sport’s quick movements.
+They usually have stiffer soles for added support and grip, with a softer upper shoe for increased agility and flexibility on the padel court—these specific features help achieve the perfect grip and agility needed during play.

 Tennis gameplay calls for more explosive horizontal movement with more sudden stops and starts so tennis shoes tend to be built from heavier materials with more reinforcement focusing around the midfoot region.